-- 13. PhRMA is a non-profit corporation organized under Delaware law, with its headquarters in Washington, D.C.
+14. PhRMA is a non-profit corporation organized under Delaware law, with its headquarters in Washington, D.C.
 PhRMA serves as the pharmaceutical industry's principal public policy advocate, representing the interests of its members before Congress, the Executive Branch, state regulatory agencies and legislatures, and the courts.
 Among other objectives, PhRMA seeks to advance public policies that foster continued medical innovation and to educate the public about the process for discovering and developing new drugs.
-PhRMA members are the leading research-based pharmaceutical and biotechnology companies in America, devoted to discovering and developing new medications that allow people to live longer, healthier, and more productive lives.9 - 14.
-Defendant Edmund Gerald Brown, Jr. is the Governor of the State of California and is sued in his official capacity only.
-As Governor, Defendant Brown is responsible for the execution of SB 17. - 15.
-Defendant Robert P. David is the Director of OSHPD and is sued in his official capacity only.
+PhRMA members are the leading researchbased pharmaceutical and biotechnology companies in America, devoted to discovering and developing new medications that allow people to live longer, healthier, and more productive lives.9

+15. Defendant Robert P. David is the Director of OSHPD and is sued in his official capacity only.
 As Director of OSHPD, Defendant David is responsible for the implementation and execution of SB 17, including the promulgation of rules and the assessment of administrative penalties authorized by the Act.
 See Chapter 603, Statutes of 2017, § 4 (Cal.
 2017) (adding Cal.
 Health & Safety Code § 127679).